Marion Curtis

 Learning Outcomes:

-- Sewing an accurate ¼” seam and why it’s important
+- sew an accurate ¼” seam and learn why it’s important

 Extra costs on the course for example text book, materials or equipment

-- Ideally learners, in time, will need their own rotary cutter, mat and acrylic ruler.
+In time you will need to purchase your own rotary cutter, mat and ruler.

 For the first session you will need to bring:

-Fabric scissors and a notebook and some cotton fabric scraps if you have them.
-The tutor is keen for you not to rush out and spend a lot of money on special tools and equipment.
+Fabric scissors, a notebook, some fine pins and some cotton fabric such a pack of fat quarters.
+It’s a good idea to have a colour scheme in mind from the start.
+The tutor is keen that you resist spending a lot of money on special tools and equipment.
 This will come in time depending on your needs and pocket.

 On completion of this course, what might your next steps be?